GhostI92I/GhostI92I/README.md

 Eng

+I am a real estate advisor, manager, and OTC at one of the most recognized franchise brands in the Americas and worldwide: Century 21.
+I’ve stood out for my strong knowledge of the real estate industry, the development of strategic partnerships with commercial allies, and the training and leadership of sales teams.

-I’m a Fullstack Developer in training with a background in engineering, automation, and real estate management.
-My value lies in combining technical skills with business experience, allowing me to develop scalable, functional web applications while understanding the needs of clients and companies.
+In addition, I’m a Fullstack Developer in training, with a solid foundation in frontend and backend web development through my education at SoyHenry and previous experience in engineering and automation.

-I’m passionate about building solutions that positively impact people and businesses.
-My main interests include fullstack web development, agile teamwork, and continuous learning in modern technologies.
+I’m passionate about building scalable, functional tech solutions that create a positive impact on people and businesses.
+I enjoy collaborating in agile teams, learning new technologies, and working on projects that challenge me to grow professionally.

-My current tech stack includes JavaScript, TypeScript, React, Next.js, Node.js, Express, PostgreSQL, MongoDB, and Tailwind CSS.
-In addition, I bring strong soft skills such as effective communication, problem-solving, leadership, and teamwork.
+My current stack includes JavaScript / TypeScript, React, Next.js, Node.js, Express, PostgreSQL, MongoDB, and Tailwind CSS, among others.
+I also bring valuable soft skills such as effective communication, problem-solving, leadership, and teamwork.

-I am currently seeking opportunities to join a professional, dynamic team where I can contribute, continue growing, and develop innovative projects.
+I’m currently seeking opportunities to join a professional team where I can contribute, keep learning, and grow as a developer.

-📩 If you’re hiring or open to collaborations, let’s connect — I’d be happy to chat!
+📬 Open to new job opportunities, collaborations, or freelance projects.
+Let’s connect!

+Tech skills:
+• HTML5 / CSS3 / JavaScript (ES6+)
+• React / Next.js / Context API / Tailwind CSS
+• Node.js / Express
+• PostgreSQL / Sequelize / MongoDB
+• Git / GitHub
+• REST APIs / JWT
+Soft skills:
+• Workteam
+• Effective communication
+• Troubleshooting
+• Time management
+• Adaptive
+• Critical thinking